Snowflake-Labs/sfquickstarts/site/sfguides/src/intro_to_machine_learning_with_snowpark_ml_for_python/intro_to_machine_learning_with_snowpark_ml.md

 **Client Side Libraries** - Snowpark libraries can be installed and downloaded from any client-side notebook or IDE and are used for code development and deployment.
 Libraries include the Snowpark API for data pipelines and apps and the Snowpark ML API for end to end machine learning.

 **Elastic Compute Runtimes** - Snowpark provides elastic compute runtimes for secure execution of your code in Snowflake.
-Runtimes include Python, Java and Scala in virtual warehouses with CPU compute or Snowpark Container Services (public preview) to execute any language of choice with CPU or GPU compute.
+Runtimes include Python, Java, and Scala in virtual warehouses with CPU compute or Snowpark Container Services (public preview) to execute any language of choice with CPU or GPU compute.

 Learn more about [Snowpark](http://www.snowflake.com/snowpark).